The 'ultimate' Polar Bear destination combined with some amazing Arctic birds

 Offshore there are chances for Humpback, Bowhead and Grey Whales.

-Ice and weather conditions permitting, we plan to spend three days exploring Wrangel Island and our days are likely to be a combination of landings, ship cruises (through the ice) and zodiac cruises (in more open water).
+Ice and weather conditions permitting, we plan to spend five days exploring Wrangel and Herald Islands and our days are likely to be a combination of landings, ship cruises (through the ice) and zodiac cruises (in more open water).

 With this area believed to have the highest density of denning bears anywhere in the Arctic, having some good encounters will be high on our priority list and, with a little patience, we should be rewarded with a number of opportunities to see and photograph them.